frankhuettner/NewsvendorModel.jl/docs/src/index.md

     - `profit(nvm)` is short for the maximal expected profit `profit(nvm, q_opt(nvm))`
     - `solve(nvm)` gives a list of further important metrics (critical fractile as well as expected sales, lost sales, and leftover).

-Additional keyword arguments specifying salvage value, backlog, fixcost, q_min, and q_max can be passed in *Step 1*.
+Additional keyword arguments specifying salvage value, backlog penalty, holding cost, substitute value, fixcost, q_min, and q_max can be passed in *Step 1*.
 To obtain the unrounded optimal quantity, pass `rounded=false` in *Step 2*.